 The Department of Energy (DOE) is one of the largest supporters of technology transfer in the federal government.
 The Office of Technology Transitions (OTT) was established in 2015 to oversee and advance this important mission by expanding the commercial impact of the Department of Energy’s R&D portfolio to advance the economic, energy, and national security interests of the Nation.
 The office develops the Department’s policy and vision for expanding the commercial impact of its research investments, and it streamlines information and access to DOE’s national labs and sites to foster partnerships that will move innovations from the labs into the marketplace.

-To understand the mission of the office accurately, it is important to define “technology transitions.”
-It is the dynamic process, with numerous and varying handoffs between scientists, innovators, and entrepreneurs, that begins with an idea that is ultimately transitioned to a commercialized technology by the private sector.
+“Technology transitions” is the dynamic process, with numerous and varying handoffs between scientists, innovators, and entrepreneurs, that begins with an idea that ultimately becomes a technology commercialized by the private sector.
 Every technology follows its own unique path and requires a variety of exchanges and partnerships to advance it along the developmental spectrum.
 OTT provides support in each step of this process.

 OTT conducts data management and analysis, evidence-based impact evaluations, and stakeholder engagement.
 The office also oversees two major DOE initiatives, the Technology Commercialization Fund and the Lab Partnering Service.
 Additionally, OTT implements public laws passed by Congress.
 The office derives much of its mission, responsibilities, and oversight authority from the Bayh-Dole Act of 1980, Stevenson-Wydler Technology Innovation Act of 1980, and Energy Policy Act of 2005.
 These legislations require OTT to develop two reports to Congress annually— the “Technology Transitions Execution Plan” and the “Report on Technology Transfer and Related Technology Partnering Activities at the National Laboratories and Other Facilities.”